zephyrproject-rtos/zephyr/doc/subsystems/networking/overview.rst

   driver.

 * **Virtual LAN support.** Virtual LANs (VLANs) allow partitioning of physical ethernet networks into logical networks.
-See :ref:`vlan-support` for more details.
+See :ref:`vlan_interface` for more details.

 * **Network traffic classification.** The sent and received network packets can